Metal tetranorbornyl: Tetrakis(1-norbornyl)cobalt(IV)

 The cobalt metal center in the +4 oxidation state has a d^{5} configuration.
 Typically, the d^{5} configuration is expected to result in the high spin complex containing 5 unpaired electrons and only 1 unpaired electron in the low spin tetrahedral complex.
 The single unpaired electron resides in the antibonding t_{2} orbital, which would cause the structure to experience a Jahn-Teller distortion.
 However, Theopold and co-workers speculated that the slight tetragonal compression could have been a result of steric interactions between norbornyl ligands and crystal packing forces.

 Tetrakis(1-norbornyl)iron(IV)

 The tetrakis(1-norbornyl)iron(IV) complex was first synthesized by Barton K. Bower and Howard G. Tennent in 1972.
 The 1-norbornyl ligands on the complex have a strong dispersion attraction and high ring strain, which as a consequence hinders the α- and β-hydride elimination reactions.
 Additionally, the identical ligands cause a reduced chemical reactivity due to a crowded chemical environment that impedes the interaction of small molecules with the Fe-C bonds.

 Synthesized complexes

-Barton K. Bower and Howard G. Tennent were able to successfully synthesize and characterize the following metal tetranorbornyls derived from the first-, second-, and third-row transition metals:
+Barton K. Bower and Tennent characterized the following metal tetranorbornyls: